haochenglouis/haochenglouis.github.io/_pages/about.md

 - I like to play basketball and billiards with my friends.
 - I have watched many Japanese animes.
 Some of them, I think, reconstructed my values.
 - My favorite mobile game is Identity 5 (第五人格).
-- I really really really want to raise a dog.
+- I love dogs very much and want to raise one recently.